rseal/GnuRadar/readme.txt

 Primary installation:

-1. "waf configure build" from the root project directory to build sources.
-2. "waf setup_user" to copy the .gradarrc file to your home directory.
-3. Login as "root" and run "waf install" to copy executables and scripts to /usr/local/bin.
-Java jar files will be copied to /usr/local/gnuradar.
+1. Configure build system as <user> : "waf configure"
+2. Install headers as <root>        : "waf install_headers"
+3. Build project as <user>          : "waf build -j<num_threads>"
+4. Install executables as <root>    : "waf install"

+The following steps only need to be executed once:

+5. Install user configuration file as <user> : "waf setup_user"
-4. Add system users by logging in as root and adding each to the "usrp" group.
+6. Add each user to the "usrp" group for device access permission :
    a. groupadd usrp
    b. gpasswd -a <username> usrp

 Developer Notes: